BoT-SORT: Robust Associations Multi-Pedestrian Tracking: Proposed Method

 We developed a new method for combining the motion and the appearance information, \text{i.e.} the IoU distance matrix and the cosine distance matrix.
 First, low cosine similarity or far away candidates, in terms of IoU's score, are rejected.
-Then, we use the minimum in each element of the matrices as the final value of ours cost matrix $C$.
-Ours IoU-ReID fusion pipeline can be formulated as follows:
+Then, we use the minimum in each element of the matrices as the final value of our cost matrix $C$.
+Our IoU-ReID fusion pipeline can be formulated as follows:

-Where $C_{i, j}$ is the $(i, j)$ element of cost matrix $C$. $d_{i, j}^{iou}$ is the IoU distance between tracklet $i$-th predicated bounding box and the $j$-th detection bounding box, represent the motion cost. $d_{i, j}^{cos}$ is cosine distance between the average tracklet appearance descriptor $i$ and the new detection descriptor $j$. $\hat{d}_{i, j}^{cos}$ is ours new appearance cost. $\theta_{iou}$ is proximity threshold, set to 0.5, used to reject unlikely pairs of tracklets and detections. $\theta_{emb}$ is the appearance threshold, which used to separate positive association of tracklets appearance state and detections embedding vector from the negatives ones.
-We set $\theta_{emb}$ to 0.2 following Figure~\ref{fig:embedding_hist}.
-The linear assignment problem of the high confident detections \text{i.e.} first association step, was solved using the Hungarian algorithm~\cite{kuhn1955hungarian} and based on ours cost matrix $C$, constructed with Eq.~\ref{eq:min_dist}.
+Where $C_{i, j}$ is the $(i, j)$ element of cost matrix $C$. $d_{i, j}^{iou}$ is the IoU distance between tracklet $i$-th predicted bounding box and the $j$-th detection bounding box, representing the motion cost. $d_{i, j}^{cos}$ is the cosine distance between the average tracklet appearance descriptor $i$ and the new detection descriptor $j$. $\hat{d}_{i, j}^{cos}$ is our new appearance cost. $\theta_{iou}$ is a proximity threshold, set to 0.5, used to reject unlikely pairs of tracklets and detections. $\theta_{emb}$ is the appearance threshold, which is used to separate positive association of tracklet appearance states and detections embedding vectors from the negatives ones.
+We set $\theta_{emb}$ to 0.25 following Figure~\ref{fig:embedding_hist}.
+The linear assignment problem of the high confidence detections \text{i.e.} first association step, was solved using the Hungarian algorithm~\cite{kuhn1955hungarian} and based on our cost matrix $C$, constructed with Eq.~\ref{eq:min_dist}.